richardbolt/grunt-filerev-assets/README.md

 A string value that is used as a prefix to strip off the resulting paths in `grunt.filerev.summary`.

+#### options.prefix
+Type: `String`
+Default value: `''`

+A string value that is used as a prefix to append to all the resulting paths in `grunt.filerev.summary`.

 ### Usage Examples

 #### Default Options
 If you do not set any options the default options are used to do write `grunt.filerev.summary` to `assets.json`.

 #### Custom Options
-In this example, custom options are used to strip `public/` from the beginning of the paths so they can be used as urls in your templates.
+In this example, custom options are used to strip `public/` from the beginning of the paths and add /static/ so they can be used as urls in your templates.

 ```js
 grunt.initConfig({